TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 * promptly notifying us if he discovers or otherwise suspects any security breaches related to user's wallet.

 Notwithstanding anything to the contrary herein, Web3 Digital Wallet shall have no liability whatsoever in connection with activities that occur on user's wallet with or without user's authorization.

+## Collect credentials

+The user accesses the services of an issuer, which may be the company Web3 Digital Walletdu or third-party companies or organizations that may be unknown to Web3 Digital Wallet.
+The list of credentials available as of November 11, 2022 is:

+Email proof: the issuer is the company Web3 Digital Wallet which verifies the validity of the user's address by sending him a secret code by email.

+Telephone proof: the issuer is the company Web3 Digital Wallet which verifies the validity of the user's address by sending him a secret code by SMS.

+Identity card, Proof of nationality and Unique identification number: the issuer is the company Web3 Digital Wallet which uses the services of the third-party company Passbase (https://passbase.com) for the authentication of documents. identity and facial recognition (3D liveliness).

+Over13 proof, Over18 proof and Age Range proof: the issuer is the Web3 Digital Wallet company which uses the services of the Yoti company (https://yoti.com) to estimate the user's age using Artificial Intelligence and a photo of the user.

 ## Present credentials